xaur/decred-proposals/market-makers/arguments.md

 > 2. % spread between the first bid/asks, meaning first buy order and first sell order on the books
 > 3. % uptime of market making software, essentially, how often is the system actually on the books
 >
 > In the case that the community wants to add certain KPIs, that can be done before these proposals go live and after the 6 month term is up.
 I suspect the value of the MMs will be pretty apparent after the first 6 month term.
 Theoretically, the holder base should grow *IF* liquidity was a problem as we expected.
-If holder numbers don’t grow, liquidity wasn’t the issue.
+If holder numbers don't grow, liquidity wasn't the issue.
 >
 > Overall, the goal of a market maker is to make it easy for buyers and sellers to transact with little slippage.
 By no means are they attempting to move the price in one direction, we explicitly only engaged firms with strong reputations and strong past performance. (@max\_bronstein on [2019-08-04](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$15648896736066fvsxu:decred.org))